-Use this workbook only if question A3 Government super contributions in the Individual tax return instructions 2016 told you to.
+Use this workbook only if question A3 Government super contributions in Individual tax return instructions 2018 told you to.

-- This workbook will help you complete item A3 on page 7 of your 2016 tax return. - Do not use any of the worksheets in the Individual tax return instructions to complete A3. - Use this workbook only and keep it with your tax records. - Do not lodge this workbook with your 2016 tax return.
+- This workbook will help you complete item A3 on page 7 on your 2018 tax return. - Do not use any of the worksheets in Individual tax return instructions to complete A3. - Use this workbook only and keep it with your tax records. - Do not lodge this workbook with your 2018 tax return.

-A3 Government super contributions Read A3 Government super contributions in the instructions before c ompleting this item.
-Income from investment, partnership and other sources Other income from employment and business G \$ □ □, □ □ □, □ □ ·∞ □ Other deductions from business income н \$□□,□□□,□□□⋅∞
+A3 Government super contributions Read A3 Government super contributions in the instructions before co ompleting this item.
+Income from investment, partnership and other sources F \$,,∞ Other income from employment and business G \$,,∞ Other deductions from business income Н\$,,,∾

-Question A3 Government super contributions from the Individual tax return instructions (NAT 71050).
+Question A3 Government super contributions from Individual tax return instructions (NAT 71050).

-Throughout this workbook when we refer to 'item X' we mean the item numbered X on your 2016 tax return.
-This includes the Tax return for individuals 2016 and may also include the Tax return for individuals (supplementary section) 2016.
+Throughout this workbook when we refer to 'item X' we mean the item numbered X on your 2018 tax return.
+This includes the Tax return for individuals 2018 and may also include the Tax return for individuals (supplementary section) 2018.

-See the glossary for the specific meaning of the owing terms for the purposes of this workbook:
+See the glossary for the specific meaning of the following terms for the purposes of this workbook: